University of Oxford

 Research has shown that children in receipt of social work interventions have poorer educational outcomes than their peers in the general population.
 Join Aoife O’Higgins and Michelle Johnson as they chat about some of this research, recent evidence, and good practice for effective engagement of looked after children in education.

-Aoife O’Higgins is a Postdoctoral Research Associate at the oRANGE Lab.
+Aoife O’Higgins is a postdoctoral research associate at the oRANGE Lab.
 Her research focuses on identifying risk and protective factors for poor psycho-social outcomes for people who experience adversity in childhood, in particular those with care experience and refugees.
 Her aim is to inform the development of social interventions for children who experience adversity and improve their long-term educational and psychological outcomes.

 Michelle is the Headteacher at the Oxfordshire Virtual School for Looked After Children.
 Since April 2014, every local authority in England has had to appoint at least one person to fulfil the local authority’s statutory duty to promote the educational achievement of it’s looked after children, wherever they live or are educated.
-Within the local authority the Virtual School Head is the statutory lead (Children and Families Act 2014) with responsibility for ensuring that arrangements are in place to improve educational experiences and outcomes.
+Within the local authority the virtual school head is the statutory lead (Children and Families Act 2014) with responsibility for ensuring that arrangements are in place to improve educational experiences and outcomes.

 With Sarah Ashworth, Waller Mental Health Trainer – Schools, Colleges and Universities

-Sarah aims to define mental health within the context of the complexity of modern life faced by young people, particularly in relation to the transition to Higher Education.
+Sarah aims to define mental health within the context of the complexity of modern life faced by young people, particularly in relation to the transition to higher education.
 Following consideration of some of the signs that a young person may be experiencing poor mental health, she considers some of the ways we can best support pupils, including evidence-based strategies for promoting mental health and wellbeing.

 This resource is developed and delivered by the University of Oxford for Study Higher.
 Find out more.